clewisdavis/The-Joy-of-React/course-notes.md

 </MAIN>
 ```

-- JSX, is case sensiteive, our gags must all be lowercase.
+- JSX, is case sensitive, our gags must all be lowercase.

 ```JAVASCRIPT
 const element = (